scarpent/ledgerbil/README.md

 ```

 Will cause entries to be created on the 15th and 30th of every month.
 If
-you start with an entry as above with 2018/01/12, it will also create an
+you start with an entry as above with 2018/01/12, it will first create
-entry on that date (*I think*), but then rotate between the other two.
+an entry on that date, and then rotate between the other two.
+The
-The schedule entry will always show the date of the next entry to be
+schedule file entry will always show the date of the next entry to be
 added.

 What will this scheduled transaction do for the 30th, when confronted